roman-neuhauser/rants/durable.rst

 today as well as it did 16 years ago (and counting).  it is used. i've been using it since 2002.  it does not fail, it does not change.

-Homebrew has it backwards, we should promote such software rather than shun it.  if releases represent improvements, then software which "*is still making new releases*" is worse than that which has those releases in its past.
+Homebrew has it backwards, we should celebrate such software rather than shun it.  if releases represent improvements, then software which "*is still making new releases*" is worse than that which has those releases in its past.